p2js/LemonChat/README.md

 Coming Soon:
 no idea

-Version 1.3.0: Theme editor changed to hex
+Version 1.3.2: Theme editor bug fix

 requires installing the packages with `npm i` in the folder to run